-ARTICLE II. - MALT BEVERAGES AND WINES
+ARTICLE II.
+MALT BEVERAGES AND WINES

 Sec.
-6-20. - General
+6-20.
+General.

-- (a) Licenses are permitted only for locations which are zoned commercial and in any agricultural district where the specific use and the sale and service of alcohol is expressly permitted in accord with the Land Use Resolution of Dawson County. - (b) Licensees for package sales of malt beverages or wine may not sell alcoholic beverages for onpremises consumption at the same establishment except for farm wineries validly licensed to allow such on-premise consumption sales. - (c) The hours of operation of retail licenses for the sale of malt beverages and wines shall be between the hours of:
+- (a) Licenses are permitted only for locations which are zoned commercial and in any agricultural district where the specific use and the sale and service of alcohol is expressly permitted in accord with the Land Use Resolution of Dawson County. - (b) Licensees for package sales of malt beverages or wine may not sell alcoholic beverages for on-premises consumption at the same establishment except for farm wineries validly licensed to allow such on-premises consumption sales. - (c) The hours of operation of retail licenses for the sale of malt beverages and wines by the package shall be between the hours of: